ImplementsLegend/VaultJewelPurposer/README.md

 ### Tutorial

-1. craft jewel purposer (use jei)
+1. Craft Jewel Purposer (use JEI to see recipe)
-2. put your jewels inside (works with hoppers)
+2. Put your jewels inside (works with hoppers)
-3. create new purpose with "+" or navigate to existing one with '<' and '>' buttons
+3. Create new purpose with "+" or navigate to existing one with '<' and '>' buttons
-4. insert your tool (your tool will be stored inside)
+4. Insert your tool (your tool will be stored inside)
-5. configure attributes to perfect your tool
+5. Configure attributes to perfect your tool

--   TAB, CTRL+TAB or mouse click to select value to edit
+    - `TAB`, `CTRL+TAB` or mouse click to select value to edit
--   arrow-left, arrow-right or mouse click to select digit to edit
+    - `Left Arrow`, `Right Arrow` or mouse click to select digit to edit
--   0-9, to set digit to specific value
+    - `0-9`, to set digit to specific value
--   arrow-up or plus to increment digit
+    - `Up Arrow` or `Plus` to increment digit
--   arrow-down or minus to decrement digit
+    - `Down Arrow` or `Minus` to decrement digit

-6. click hammer to apply jewels
+6. Click hammer button to apply jewels
-7. take back your tool
+7. Take back your tool

 ### Cutting